Sandra Jones Counsellor and Supervisor Registered Member BACP (accred)

 - Completion of Postgraduate Certificate in Clinical Supervision

 - Trauma Training with Babette Rothschild

 - Mindfulness for Well Being

 - Understanding your Eating Program with Professor Julia Buckroyd

 - NCFE certificate in drugs & alcohol

-I have worked in the voluntary sector as an alcohol counsellor, a supervisor and a trainer.
+I have worked in both private practice and the voluntary sector as a counsellor, a supervisor and a trainer.
 I have developed and ran courses for the local community ranging from Counselling Skills, Assertiveness, Confidence Building and Stress Management.
-I have considerable experience running alcohol awareness course on behalf of the Driving Standards Agency and have recently begun to run groups on Understanding Your Eating to help people understand their emotional connection to food.
+I have experience running alcohol awareness course on behalf of the Driving Standards Agency as well as groups to help people understand their emotional connection to food.

 Accredited register membership

 Areas of counselling I deal with

 - Anger management